Book Review: A book for kids about being transgender.

-Introducing Teddy was first introduced as a kickstarter campaign in 2015, and as then picked up by a mainstream publisher shortly after.
+Introducing Teddy was first introduced as a Kickstarter campaign in 2015, and was then picked up by a mainstream publisher shortly after.
 The book starts off with a small boy Errol and his teddy, Thomas.
-Everyday they ride their bike in the back yard, eat their sandwiches in the tree and plant veggies in the garden.
+Every day they ride their bike in the back yard, eat their sandwiches in the tree and plant veggies in the garden.
 But one day Errol’s teddy is sad.
 His teddy tells Errol that he is afraid to tell him something and that he is worried that Errol won’t want to be his friend anymore.

 Errol tells his teddy that they will always be friends, and teddy bravely tells his friend what is worrying him.
 Teddy tells his friend that he has always known that he is a girl teddy and not a boy teddy.
 And that he wishes his name was Tilly and not Thomas.

-It provides you with a story, so that you can introduce the subject of transgender to your kids.
+It provides you with a story so that you can introduce the subject of transgender to your kids.
 Introducing Teddy talks about the fact that how a person looks on the outside, doesn’t always match up with how they feel on the inside.
-In this modern day, we now know that gender (male or female) isn’t necessarily determined by your genitals.
-Most people with penises identify as boys, but some identify as girls.
-And most people with a vulva identify as a girl, but some identify as a boy.
+In this modern-day, we now know that gender (male or female) isn’t necessarily determined by your genitals.
+Most people with penises self-identify as boys, but some identify as girls.
+And most people with a vulva self-identify as a girl, but some identify as a boy.

-by Jessica Walton, is a wonderful book for younger children that introduces the fact that gender does not always match your sex.
+Introducing Teddy by Jessica Walton is a wonderful book for younger children that introduces the fact that gender does not always match your sex.
 Younger children usually accept this fact as just another thing that can happen.
-Just like some kids may be in a wheel chair, or speak differently too!
+Just like some kids may be in a wheelchair, or speak differently too!
 It is usually us parents who struggle with the concept ourselves.
 And books like Introducing Teddy are a wonderful opportunity to normalise transgender through a picture book that is written in an age-appropriate way.
-And the book gives you the words to explain it, which means that you don’t have to bean expert o the subject yourself.
+And the book gives you the words to explain it, which means that you don’t have to be an expert on the subject yourself.

 So if you want to grow up a child who doesn’t discriminate and is accepting of diversity, then this is the sort of book that you need to have in your bookshelf!